brianguenter/FastDifferentiation.jl/README.md

 The Exe function measures just the time required to execute the compiled function using an in-place matrix.

+All benchmarks show the ratio of time taken by Symbolics.jl to FastSymbolicDifferentiation.jl.
+Numbers greater than 1 mean FastSymbolicDifferentiation is faster.
 ### Chebyshev polynomial
 The first example is a recursive function for the Chebyshev polynomial of order n: